-The Dell OpenManage Server Assistant CD contains utilities, diagnostics, and drivers to help you configure your system.
+The Dell OpenManage Server Assistant for PowerEdge SC Products CD contains utilities, diagnostics, and drivers to help you configure your system.
 You begin the operating system installation with this CD if your operating system was not preinstalled on your system.
 A bootable utility partition on the system's hard drive contains some of the same functionality as the Server Assistant CD.